 A TID must contain contiguous properties; however, can a municipality omit parcels from the TID's center?

 Yes.
 A municipality may omit parcels, as long as the TID boundaries remain contiguous.

 When two parcels are diagonal (kitty corner) from each other, is this contiguous?

 Yes.
 Two parcels that are diagonal to each other are considered contiguous and can be included in the same TID.
 They may or may not have a road between them.

-If the TID crosses a highway, river or railroad right-of-way, is this contiguous?
+If the TID crosses a highway, river or railroad track, is this contiguous?

 Yes.
-This is contiguous if the parcels are continuously bounded on either side or both sides of the highway, river or railroad right-of-way.
+This is contiguous if TID parcels are continuously bounded on either side or both sides of the highway, river or railroad tracks.

-What is the difference between a railroad-owned parcel and a railroad right-of-way?
+What is the difference between railroad tracks and a railroad right-of-way?